 The blending of law and grace has led people to try to live by a law that has not existed for nearly 2,000 years.
 People believe they are following God's Law but they are really following man-made laws, and these vary from denomination to denomination.
-Faith is letting Jesus, who lives in your born again heart, live out His life in you and through you.
+Faith is letting Jesus, who now lives in your born again heart, live out His life in you and through you.
 New Covenant grace is no longer a self-effort attempt to follow a set of rules, as it was under the Jewish Law.
-The motivation is now internal rather than external; instead of "Do not steal," it is "I do not want to steal."
-This is possible because God has given you a new heart and has come to live in you.
+The motivation now is internal rather than external; instead of "Do not steal," it is "I do not want to steal."
+This is possible because God has given you a new heart filled with His own Spirit.

 Beginning in the Spirit, Now Trying to be Perfected in the Flesh?

 Many disparage New Covenant grace not realizing that it is the "ministry of righteousness" (2 Corinthians 3:9b) and the ministry of the life-giving Spirit (2 Corinthians 3:6).
 They claim that grace "gives license to sin."
 This incorrect way of thinking says that if you who commit grievous or frequent sins, you probably are not really a true believer.
 But, if you commit lesser and fewer sins, you can confess them and get back in "fellowship with God."
 This is looking at life from a sin perspective, not the righteousness perspective that the New Testament teaches.